• Skip to primary navigation

 Quick heads-up: If a recipe just says "kidney beans" without specifying a color, chances are it's talking about red kidney beans.
 They're the go-to, the ones you'll find in chili and bean salads and that people think of when referring to "kidney beans".
 So unless the recipe tells you otherwise, red kidney beans are your safest bet!

-So, what do you think?
-Easy to keep the two apart?
+Back to our red (kidney) beans.
+What do you think?
+Easy to keep them apart?
 And do you have a favorite kidney bean or red bean recipe?

 Wishing you planty of bean delights,